GuiFernandess7/reddit-images-extractor-and-ml-classifier/README.md

 2. **Python Application (URL Extraction and Storage)**: A Python script processes the extracted URLs and stores the initial data in an SQLite database hosted on Amazon S3.
 This database serves as a central repository for the image data, allowing easy updates and labeling.

-3. **DBeaver (Data Labeling)**: In DBeaver, I review and label each image as either `M` (Male) or `F` (Female).
+3. **DBeaver (Data Labeling)**: In DBeaver, I review and label each image.
 For images that no longer exist, you can leave the URL as `NULL`, which prevents unnecessary downloads.
 After labeling, a Python script updates the SQLite file on S3 with the new labels.

 4. **Google Colab (Image Download)**: In Colab, the image download process begins by reading the updated SQLite database and filtering only valid URLs (non-NULL values).
 The script then downloads the images as JPG files and stores them on Google Drive, ensuring that only accessible images are considered for training and inference.